zben/magento-rails/README.md

 **demo site:** http://magentorails.heroku.com

-## Techincal keywords
+## Keywords
-MongoDB/MongoID, Omniauth, Magento API, Twitter Bootstrap
+Rails 3.1, MongoDB/MongoID, Omniauth, Magento API, Twitter Bootstrap

 ## Objectives achieved
 1. Allows Omniauth sign-in which is a breeze in Rails and would be difficult in Magento.
 When a user first sign in, a Magento user will be created through Magento SOAP API.
 All activity of omniauth user can be mapped to the Magento user.